John Whiteley (British Army officer)

 General Sir John Francis Martin Whiteley, GBE, KCB, MC (7 June 1896 – 20 May 1970) was a senior British Army officer who became Deputy Chief of the Imperial General Staff (DCIGS).
-A career soldier, Whiteley was commissioned in 1915 into the Royal Engineers from the Royal Military Academy, Woolwich.
-During the First World War he served in Salonika and the Middle East.
+A career soldier, Whiteley was commissioned into the Royal Engineers from the Royal Military Academy, Woolwich in 1915 during the First World War.
+During the war he served in Salonika and the Middle East.

 In May 1940, during the Second World War, he was posted to General Headquarters (GHQ) Middle East in Cairo as Brigadier, General Staff (BGS) (Operations) under General Sir Archibald Wavell.
-In March 1942 he became Chief of Staff of the Eighth Army, participating in the Battle of Gazala and the First Battle of El Alamein.
+In March 1942 he became chief of staff of the British Eighth Army, participating in the Battle of Gazala and the First Battle of El Alamein.
 In September 1942 Whiteley joined Lieutenant General Dwight D. Eisenhower's Allied Force Headquarters (AFHQ) as the British Deputy Chief of Staff.
 When Eisenhower was appointed Supreme Allied Commander for Operation Overlord in January 1944, Whiteley was one of three key British staff officers Eisenhower brought to England to staff the Supreme Headquarters Allied Expeditionary Force (SHAEF).
-Whiteley initially became Assistant Chief of Staff, Intelligence (G-2) at SHAEF before becoming deputy to the Assistant Chief of Staff, Operations (G-3), Major General Harold Bull in May 1944.
+Whiteley initially became Assistant Chief of Staff, Intelligence (G-2) at SHAEF before becoming deputy to the Assistant Chief of Staff, Operations (G-3), Major General Harold R. Bull in May 1944.

 After a few months in Germany as Assistant Chief of Staff in the Control Commission, Whiteley was appointed Army Instructor at the Imperial Defence College to initiate the post-war courses under General Sir William Slim as commandant.
 In 1947 Whiteley was selected for an exchange of appointments with Canada, and became Commandant of the Royal Military College of Canada.
-He was DCIGS under Slim from 1949 until 1953, when he was promoted to full general, and took up his last appointment, as chairman of the British Joint Services Mission, Washington, D.C. and UK Representative on the NATO Standing Group from 1953 to 1956.
+He was DCIGS under Slim from 1949 until 1953, when he was promoted to full general, and took up his last appointment, as chairman of the British Joint Services Mission, Washington, D.C., and UK Representative on the NATO Standing Group from 1953 to 1956.

 Early life and interbellum

-John Francis Martin Whiteley was educated at Blundell's School in Tiverton and at the Royal Military Academy, Woolwich.
-He was commissioned in 1915 in the Royal Engineers.
-During the First World War he served in Salonika and the Middle East.
-He was awarded the Military Cross, and a mention in despatches.
+John Francis Martin Whiteley was educated at Blundell's School in Tiverton and at the Royal Military Academy at Woolwich.
+He was commissioned as an officer in February 1915, some six months after the British entry into World War I, into the Royal Engineers of the British Army.
+During the war he served in Salonika and the Middle East.
+He was awarded the Military Cross, and was mentioned in despatches.

-Whiteley attended the Staff College, Camberley from January 1927 to December 1928.
+With the war now over, Whiteley attended the Staff College, Camberley from January 1927 to December 1928.
 He was married the year after graduating and served in India where he was a Deputy Assistant Adjutant General from 1932 to 1934 before returning to the United Kingdom to serve as a staff officer at the War Office in London from 1932 to 1934.
+He served there as a GSO2 from January 1935.